On the complexity of $\mathbb H$-coloring for special oriented trees: The proof

-Our first step is to show that we can focus only on the top and bottom level of $\mathbb H$, i.e., the sets (indeed, subuniverses) $A$ and $B$.
-This is the property that justifies the definition of special trees.
-The reduction was already described in detail in \cite{barto_csp_2013} (although the construction there is different).
+Our first step is to show that we can focus only on the top and bottom levels of $\mathbb H$, i.e., the sets (indeed, subuniverses) $A$ and $B$.
+This is the property that justifies the definition of special trees; the key ingredient is the fact about minimal paths stated in Lemma \ref{lemma:minpaths}.
+The reduction was already described in \cite[Lemma 4.4]{barto_csp_2013} (for special polyads).
+Below we present a somewhat simpler argument.

+We start by showing that $A$, $B$ and $E$ (that is, the bottom and top levels of $\mathbb H$, and the edge relation of the underlying tree structure $\mathbb T$) are preserved by idempotent polymorphisms of $\mathbb H$.

 \begin{lemma} Both $A$ and $B$ are subuniverses of $\alg\mathbb H$.
-Moreover, $E\leq A\times B$ ($\leq (\alg\mathbb H)^2$). \end{lemma} \begin{proof} By Lemma \ref{lemma:pp-definable=subuniverse}, it is enough to show that $A$, $B$ and $E$ are primitive positive definable from $\mathbb H$ with constants (although in fact, we will not need the constants).
-Let $\mathbb Q$ be a minimal oriented path of height $h$ which maps homomorphically onto $\mathbb P_e$ for all $e\in E$, given by Lemma \ref{lemma:minpaths}.
+Moreover, $E$ (which is a subset of $A\times B$) is a subuniverse of $(\alg\mathbb H)^2$. \end{lemma} \begin{proof} By Lemma \ref{lemma:pp-definable=subuniverse}, it is enough to show that $A$, $B$ and $E$ are primitive positive definable from $\mathbb H$ with constants (although, in fact, we will not need the constants).
+Let $\mathbb Q$ be a minimal oriented path of height $h$ which maps homomorphically onto $\mathbb P_e$ for all $e\in E$, provided by Lemma \ref{lemma:minpaths}.
 Let us denote by $u$ and $v$ the initial and terminal vertex of $\mathbb Q$, respectively.
 The binary relation $E$ is equal to the set

 which can be expressed by a primitive positive formula.
-Consequently, $(\exists y)(x\dashrightarrow y)$ and $(\exists y)(y\dashrightarrow x)$ provides us with primitive positive definitions of $A$ and $B$, respectively. \end{proof}
+Consequently, $A(x)=(\exists y)((x,y)\in E)$ and $B(x)=(\exists y)((y,x)\in E)$ provides us with primitive positive definitions of $A$ and $B$, respectively. \end{proof}

-It is useful to observe that an $n$-ary polymorphism can be defined on different components of connectivity of $\mathbb H^n$ independently; to verify that it preserves the edges one has to be concerned with inputs from one component at a time only.
-Among the components a prominent one is the component containing the diagonal: For $n>0$ we denote by $\Delta_n$ the component of connectivity of the digraph $\mathbb H^n$ containing the diagonal (i.e., the set $\{(v,\dots,v):v\in H\}$).
+It is useful to observe that an $n$-ary polymorphism can be defined on different connected components of $\mathbb H^n$ independently; to verify that it preserves the edges one has to be concerned with inputs from one component at a time only.
+Among the connected components of $\mathbb H^n$, the most important one is the component containing the diagonal, as we show in the next lemma.